meganplunkett/Lab02/README.md

 ### Map 2: Welcome to the South

-The map of the Northwest contains blue points- each of which representing a tweet from this area.
+The map of the South contains orange points- each of which representing a tweet from this area.
 Here, we can see that the points mostly cover Mississippi, but trickle into Alabama, Tennessee, Arkansas, and Louisiana.

 ![South](https://user-images.githubusercontent.com/57443630/164796594-a4261d0c-da4d-4a7a-996b-a162dc93e0b9.png)